HDF5

 Parameters

-• groupName: the identifier of the group, i.e. the key name.
+• groupName: The identifier of the group, i.e. the key name.

-• startRow: an integer indicating the start row to read.
+• startRow (optional): An integer indicating the start row from which to read the HDF5 dataset.
 If not specified, the dataset will be read from the beginning.

-• rowNum: an integer indicating the number of rows to read.
-If not specified, loadPandasHDF5 will read until the end of data.
+• rowNum (optional): An integer indicating the number of rows to read from the HDF5 dataset.
+If not specified, the reading continues until the end of the dataset.

 Details

-Load an HDF5 file saved by Pandas into a DolphinDB in-memory table.
-The number of rows to read is defined in the HDF5 file, rather than the number of rows in the output DolphinDB table.
-Regarding data types and data type conversion, see Data Types.
+Load an HDF5 file saved by Pandas into a DolphinDB in-memory table. rowNum specifies the number of rows to read from the HDF5 dataset, instead of the output DolphinDB table.
+For supported data types and data conversion rules, refer to the "Data Type Mappings" section.

 Example